lullimat/arXiv-2009.12522/README.md

 **I am trying to provide a reasonable interface for this first paper**

+** A first version should be ready by tomorrow September 30th 2020 **

 Welcome to the repository related to the paper [https://arxiv.org/abs/2009.12522](https://arxiv.org/abs/2009.12522).
 In order to use this repository you should have cloned it from the parent project [idea.deploy](https://github.com/lullimat/idea.deploy) in the directory ./papers by means of the local python script idpy-papers.py.